Anna B. Eckstein Collected Papers, 1886-1944

 Anna B. Eckstein was born in Coburg, Germany in 1868, the daughter of a German officer.
 Eckstein left Germany in 1886 (?) for America, where she became a naturalized American citizen and joined the Boston [Massachusetts] Peace Society.
 She became a school teacher and later the principal of the School of Modern Languages in Boston.

 Eckstein saw as her greatest work the collection of signatures for "The World Petition to Prevent War Between Nations," to be signed by heads of the 44 signatory powers of the Hague Conventions.
 It was to serve as a "mutual pledge of the 44 nations to respect, as inviolable, every nation's fundamental factors of life and natural liberty. . . ., to adjust all international interests by treaty, and by arbitration reduce the necessity of armaments."
 She presented the first version of the petition in 1907 to the second Hague Conference with some two million signatures, at which time she was received by the Queen of the Netherlands and her Ministers.
 Eckstein began to prepare another petition for the 3rd Hague Conference.
-She had some 6 million signatures when her efforts in this regard were ended by the advent of World War I.
+By 1914 Eckstein had some 6 million signatures, but estimated that local peace groups had collected many more not included in that count.
+Eckstein's efforts in this regard were ended by the advent of World War I.

 Eckstein was an honorary member of the Liberal Christian League in London and of many other social and education societies.